nglrx/pipes/README.md

 Checks whether all the elements of the given array satisfy the specified test.

 A `callbackFn` function must be specified that accepts up to three arguments.
 The callbackFn is invoked for each element in the given array until it returns a false, or until the last element of the array.\
-Optionally a reference `thisArg` to an object to which the this keyword can refer in the callbackFn function may be passed.
+Optionally, a reference `thisArg` to an object to which the `this` keyword can refer in the callbackFn function may be passed.

 Usage: `array | every : callbackFn`